LawFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 A wide variety of subject areas are covered in the Law School.
 This reflects a range of different approaches to legal research - doctrinal, socio-legal/interdisciplinary and theoretical.
-The school has a strong portfolio in human rights, housing, governance and regulation, criminal justice, the legal profession, and family law and practice.
+The school has a strong portfolio in human rights, housing, corporate governance and regulation, international law, employment law, and health law and policy.

 The school usually has 50 research postgraduates at any one time, working in a wide variety of subject areas and adopting a range of different approaches to legal research.